ivega16/Text-Editor/README.md

 ## How to Contribute

-Included source code from Phil Loy's walkthrough video
+Included source code from Phil Loy's walkthrough video and help from J.K. from AskBCS

 ## Tests